25 June, 7:30-9 pm

 This interactive lecture focuses on art history related to the work of Priscila Fernandes.
 We will look at work from different periods and countries, from George Seurat’s 1886 A Sunday Afternoon on the Island of La Grande Jatte to modernist artworks, all the way to today.
-The lecture will be given by art historian Matisse Huiskens with an introduction to her work by Priscila Fernandes herself.
-After the lecture, you can enjoy a drink in HMK’s bar.
-We follow COVID guidelines.
-Please get in touch with us if you have any questions or insecurities on firstname.lastname@example.org
+The lecture was given by art historian Matisse Huiskens with an introduction to her work by Priscila Fernandes herself.
+After the lecture, we enjoyed a drink in HMK’s bar.

 This session of the HMK’s Art History School is part of the chapter Endurance in the year programme Slow Burn.